”Most Powerful Banker” Loved Monmouth Beach

 During the late 19th Century — and probably even today — the 1.6-mille Ocean Avenue section of Monmouth Beach was known as “Millionaire’s Row.”
 Beginning in the early 1870s, the first of many magnificent seaside mansions were built along our coast to house many of the nation’s elite families.

-Located where The Shore’s condominium now stands was a massive house called the “Seaverge.”
+Among the most iconic was a massive house called the “Seaverge.”
 Built in 1882, it was once the seaside residence of financier titan, George Fisher Baker, whom Time magazine called “the richest, most powerful and most taciturn commercial banker in US history.”
+Baker would “help lay the groundwork for modern industrial America,” according to his 1931 New York Times obit.

 The Ocean Avenue house wasn’t his only holding in Monmouth Beach.
 A quick review of an 1889 Wolverton’s Atlas shows that he owned a great many prime pieces of real estate, including virtually all of the area encompassing today’s Anderson Street, Johnson Street, and Robbins Street.
 Baker lived at “Seaverge” until 1901 when he moved to Tuxedo Park, NY.